High Desert Pronghorn Buck

 Description

-Pronghorns (Antilocapra americana) are amazing creatures and I feel truly blessed to live in an area where I get to see them frequently, even if they don’t like to cooperate for photos.
+Pronghorns (Antilocapra americana) are amazing creatures, and I feel truly blessed to live in an area where I get to see them frequently, even if they don’t like to cooperate for photos.
 Contrary to their aforementioned nickname, they aren’t “goats.”
 They also aren’t “antelope” as they are commonly called.
-They are the last surviving member of the Antilocapridae family which boasted at least 11 species during the Pleistocene Epoch.
-They are the fastest land animal in the western hemisphere, second fastest on Planet Earth, and hands-down the fastest on the planet over any significant distance (they can do speeds in excess of 40mph for many minutes over terrain that threatens to twist my ankles just walking on it).
+They are the last surviving member of the Antilocapridae family, which boasted at least 11 species during the Pleistocene Epoch.
+They are the fastest land animal in the western hemisphere, second fastest on Planet Earth, and hands-down the fastest on the planet over any significant distance (they can do speeds in excess of 40 mph for many minutes over terrain that threatens to twist my ankles just walking on it).
 Their profound skittishness is often in conflict with their almost as profound curiosity.
-While they usually run when I get near them I have had a few give me a “stare down” when I’ve stood still at some distance and they’ve been known to absolutely fixate on shiny objects.
+While they usually run when I get near them, I have had a few give me a “stare down” when I’ve stood still at some distance, and they’ve been known to absolutely fixate on shiny objects.

 Uploaded